johnhw/ipynb_widget_canvas/readme.md

 - Accept image data from Numpy arrays or URLs.
 - Support Python callback functions for front-end mouse events.
 - Support Canvas affine transform operations (work in progress)
+- Widget properties `width` and `height` allow for direct manipulation displayed image size, independent of source data size.

+Development was done with Python 3.4 and IPython 3.2.1.

 ## Installation